karthic-psa/Books-Info-App/README.md

 2. Followed Test Driven Development (TDD) while building the views.
 However, need to perform more robust and automated testing to ensure proper functionality (Performed manual testing for the features provided in the application and ensured it works properly)

 3. SVG's used taken from codepen.io and svgbackgrounds.com

+4. Tried utilizing Wikipedia API, but the results were inconsistant and hence utilized Google Books API - (Some functions in the js files may be named wiki, but later switched to Google Books API - so have to change and rename functions appropriately)

+5. Tried image resizing with Grunt and some Grunt packages like 'Image Resize'; however the image resizing was not accurate and inconsistant.
+Hence, did not utilize them.